 B2B marketing differs from other marketing strategies as the target is not a single consumer, but rather another business.
 Successful B2B marketing matches the product or service you are selling to the business needs of the client.
 B2B marketing practices include, but not are limited to:

 - Promotional Videos

 - Advertising in trade magazines

-B2C marketing involves social media, but also includes more traditional forms of advertising such as television commercials and door-to-door solicitation.
-There are many ways to market direct to consumers, but popular forms are:
+B2C marketing involves social media but also includes more traditional forms of advertising such as television commercials and door-to-door solicitation.
+There are many ways to market directly to consumers, but popular forms are: